finos/common-cloud-controls/docs/governance/roles.md

 (roles, policies, procedures, conventions, etc).
 Role-specific expectations, responsibilities, and requirements are enumerated below.

-Anyone attending a CCC meeting, event, or contributing in any way will be expected to follow the [Linux Foundation Code of Conduct]
+Anyone attending a CCC meeting, event, or contributing in any way will be expected to follow the [Linux Foundation Code of Conduct].

 ## Member